 “Hi, I have been working with writing challenged clients for years on [niche].
 Working with me is exciting because of the super-engaging, crispy, and SEO-friendly content I create.
 Recently, I wrote about [niche-related topic].
 I wonder how I can be helpful.
 Have a look at my portfolio.
 Looking forward to working with you to boost your online presence.”

-The message is for general purpose.
+The message is for general purposes.
 If I apply for a specific writing job, I read the instructions carefully and then apply for it.
 I let the potential client know the exact reason why I’m a perfect fit for the job.
 Using social media to get clients is great, but not enough.
 That’s why I also use cold emails to pitch my writings.

 2. Use Emails to Pitch to Make Money Writing